SZXC-WG/LocalGen-new/docs/commit regulations.md

 - **type**: A noun describing the purpose of the commit (e.g., `feat`, `fix`, `docs`, `style`, `refactor`, `chore`).
 - **scope**: The area of the codebase the commit affects (e.g., `ui`, `core`, `networking`).
 The scope is optional and should only be used when relevant.
 - **subject**: A short summary of what the commit does.
-Capitalize the first letter, and keep it under 72 characters.
+Keep it under 72 characters.
 - **body**: A detailed description of the changes made.
 Explain why the changes were necessary and how they were implemented.
 Keep the body wrapped at 72 characters per line.
 - **footer**: Any relevant issue numbers or breaking changes.
 For example, `Closes #42`, `BREAKING CHANGE: Change API`, etc.